bantee-sharma/IMDB-Review-Sentiment-LSTM-GRU/README.md

 # IMDB-Review-Sentiment-LSTM-GRU

-IMDb Sentiment Analysis using LSTM and GRU
+IMDb Sentiment Analysis with LSTM and GRU

-This repository contains a sentiment analysis project for IMDb movie reviews, implemented using Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU) models.
-The goal of this project is to predict the sentiment (positive or negative) of movie reviews from IMDb's large dataset.
+This project leverages deep learning models, specifically Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU), to perform sentiment analysis on IMDb movie reviews.
+The objective is to classify the sentiment of each review as positive or negative using these powerful sequential models.

-Features:
+Models Used:

-LSTM (Long Short-Term Memory): A type of Recurrent Neural Network (RNN) that is effective in learning long-term dependencies in sequential data.
+LSTM (Long Short-Term Memory): A type of Recurrent Neural Network (RNN) capable of learning long-range dependencies in sequence data, making it effective for tasks like sentiment analysis.

+Train Accuracy: 97%

+Test Accuracy: 88%

-GRU (Gated Recurrent Unit): A simpler variant of LSTM that is computationally efficient while maintaining performance.
+GRU (Gated Recurrent Unit): A simpler variant of LSTM that performs similarly while being more computationally efficient.
+GRUs are less prone to overfitting on smaller datasets.

-Preprocessing: Includes text preprocessing steps such as tokenization, padding, and word embedding for deep learning models.

-Model Performance: Comparison of the performance of LSTM and GRU on the IMDb dataset.

-Requirements:
+Train Accuracy: 93%

+Test Accuracy: 89%

+Key Highlights:

+Text Preprocessing: The reviews are tokenized, padded, and embedded to create a meaningful representation of the text for the model.

+Performance Comparison: The LSTM model achieved slightly higher training accuracy, while the GRU model performed slightly better on the test data, indicating its ability to generalize better to unseen data.

+Dataset: IMDb movie reviews dataset containing a balanced set of positive and negative reviews.

+Libraries and Tools:

-Python 3.x
+Python

 TensorFlow/Keras

 Numpy, Pandas

 Scikit-learn

+This project demonstrates how to apply deep learning techniques to real-world text classification tasks, showcasing the strengths of LSTM and GRU in handling sequential data.